 #8: Avoid Liquid Eyeliner

 In fact, I actually use this technique all year round.
 Especially when I’m in a rush.
-As it’s so easy to do, takes less than a minute and gives a gorgeous, natural finish.
+As it’s so easy to do, takes less than a minute and gives a gorgeous, more flattering finish.

 #9: Waterproof Mascara is not the answer!